The Desperate Mind

-The Desperate Mind is a punk rock band from the Czech Republic.
-They were formed in 2011 by singer and rhythm guitarist Martin J. Polák, lead guitarist Tomáš Ondra, bassist Dominik Zavadil, and drummer Dominik Kubík.
-In 2014, Winc Janeček replaced Dominik Kubík, and in 2015 David Havelka replaced Dominik Zavadil.
-In 2018, Filip Buršík replaced Tomáš Ondra, forging the current lineup.
+The Desperate Mind is a Czech punk rock band from Blansko, formed in 2011.
+It consists of singer and rhythm guitarist Martin J. Polák, lead guitarist Filip Buršík, bassist Lucas Shishowski, and drummer Winc Janeček.
 Without being signed to any label, the band gained a significant following with their 2015 debut album, Amassed Sickness, and the following grew bigger with their 2016 release, an EP called False Flag.
-As of 2020, the band is on tour supporting their newest album, All Walls Will Fall.
+In 2024, they issued their third album, Scars.

 History

 Early years (2011–13)

 In 2011, two high school friends, Martin J. Polák and Tomáš Ondra, then aged 15 and 16, started the band under the name Green Talent, inspired by their two favorite bands, Green Day and Billy Talent.
 They began playing covers of various punk songs.
 At this time, they were joined by drummer Dominik Kubík, and as they began writing their own material, they changed their name to These Days, and shortly after to Dangers!
 With this lineup, they started playing small shows around their town, and in February 2013, they recorded a very short demo consisting of two songs, "Described in the Shadows" and "Drop Dead".
 This demo was never released and the songs were later re-recorded for their debut album.